rizafahmi/eventflow/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Future Development

+- Using phoenix presence in detail page
+- Send email to user after rsvp

 # Contributing